vinaygopinath/androidtutorial/app/views/concept_lessons/_android_views.html.md

 ##Common Attributes and Properties

 All UI elements are of type View and have some common properties which are useful to understand their behavior.
-Whenever you drag and drop a UI element from Designer view, it also automatically generate at least these 3 properties of the view.
+Whenever you drag and drop a UI element from Designer view, it also automatically generate at least these 3 properties of the android view.

 ###android:id
 It is used to identify a particular View in Java Code.
-When you assign an ID to a View, it makes that view uniquely identifiable through this ID in that Layout.
+When you assign an ID to a View, it makes that android view uniquely identifiable through this ID in that Layout.
 In later chapters, we will see the use of ID in details.

 Here is how it will look like in code
         android:id="@+id/textView1"

 ###android:layout_width
-layout_width property of view defines the width of that view.
+layout_width property of android views defines the width of that view.
 You should define width in px or dp.

 ###android:layout_height
-layout_height property of view defines the height of that view.
+layout_height property of android views defines the height of that view.
 You should define height in px or dp.

 Here is how Height and Width will look into code